Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

     - A quick use case would be to validate the values of subtractor registers.
 After the probing file is loaded and the ILA is armed, re-running `./aie_dly_test.exe a.xclbin` will trigger the ILA capturing the signal values that should match those in the console.
   - `export TARGET := hw_emu`
     - When you like to have Ethernet connectivity (ssh/scp/...) during hardware emulation; please read this documentation carefully: https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/862912682/Networking+in+QEMU#NetworkinginQEMU-SSHintoQEMU
+  - `export LINUX_BUILD_TOOL := yocto`
+    - More information how to install/setup and build Yocto can be found in: https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841862/Install+and+Build+with+Xilinx+Yocto
   - Simulation is **NOT** part and **NOT** demonstrated in this Tutorial!

 ## Design Considerations